Update (6/23/26): Renovations will begin inside of our Main Branch on the week of June 29.

 What library services will the plan improve?

-While plans have not been finalized, the expansion is designed to create dedicated areas for popular library services that — by necessity — used makeshift spaces before.
+The expansion is designed to create dedicated areas for popular library services that — by necessity — used makeshift spaces before.
 In many instances, these services have outgrown their present space.

 This expansion will allow the library to supplement and improve its present programming and services.